I’ve always had an incredible push me pull me love affair with fine art and the creative world.

 Like a bad copy of all my childhood literary idols, I was another stereotype- the impoverished misfit.

 I did everything right.
-I picked fights I couldn’t win, just for the scars.
+I picked fights I couldn’t win, just for the bruises.
 I sabotaged good jobs and terrorized bad ones.
 I dated only the most insane women and surrounded myself with only the most unbalanced people.
 This formula paid amazing dividends and yet, when I managed to scrape together a few well-received low key shows here and there, I felt nothing but ridiculous.
 I pictured myself as a four year-old standing in front of the refrigerator, my finger paintings taped to the door.

 “Look Mommy, I did that.”